Skip to main content

 We’ll be working behind the scenes to make the transfer as smooth and seamless as possible.
 The transfer won’t change your day-to-day banking, and you can continue to manage your Virgin Money accounts in the same way as you do today.
 As we bring the two businesses together after the transfer, we may make some changes.
 If a change impacts you, we’ll give you plenty of notice and explain what this means to you.

 We’d be grateful if you, and anyone else with an interest in the transfer, could take a few minutes to read our questions and answers below.
-They include some important information to help you understand what the transfer means for you and how to object if you want to.
+They include some important information to help you understand what the transfer means for you.

 In October 2024, Virgin Money and Nationwide Building Society became part of the same group.

 Virgin Money is currently a separate entity from Nationwide.
 To bring the two businesses together, we’re transferring the business of Virgin Money over to Nationwide.
-As long as the Court approves the transfer, we expect this to happen on 2 April 2026.
+Following Court approval on 23 February 2026, Virgin Money’s business is expected to become part of Nationwide on 2 April 2026.

 The transfer of Virgin Money’s business to Nationwide is the next step in combining the two businesses, working for the benefit of our customers and members to create a mutually owned, full-service organisation.